elliotclowes/learnt.me/Me/Favourites/Favourite Books.md

 ## Money
 - "The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness" by Morgan Housel
+- "Antifragile: Things That Gain from Disorder" by Nassim Nicholas Taleb
 - "The Richest Man In Babylon" by George S. Clason

 ## Fiction